Concept: APIs Outside Dataiku¶

-At this point, we have demonstrated using the Dataiku DSS APIs in many ways from inside the platform.
-In this lesson, you will learn how the same APIs can be used outside Dataiku of DSS.
+At this point, we have demonstrated using the Dataiku APIs in many ways from inside the platform.
+In this lesson, you will learn how the same APIs can be used outside Dataiku.

-Using APIs outside Dataiku DSS can be useful in a number of situations.
+Using APIs outside Dataiku can be useful in a number of situations.
 For example:

-to analyze a DSS dataset from your local computer;
+to analyze a Dataiku dataset from your local computer;

 to deploy a project from the Design node to the Automation node;

-to manage DSS instance settings from your computer;
+to manage Dataiku instance settings from your computer;

 … and much more!

 Let’s focus again on Python.
 Using “pip”, you can install the two Dataiku API packages dataiku and dataikuapi on your computer.